aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Gets cell's value as string without any format.

+**Remarks**

 NOTE: This method is now obsolete.
 Instead, User should get the value object and format it according to the value type and the specific requirement.
 This property will be removed 12 months later since December 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String